Ray Smith (artist)

 Ray Smith (1949–2018) was an English sculptor, painter, illustrator and writer.
 He exhibited his work widely, and received a number awards, including an award by the Arts Council of Great Britain in 1973, and the Royal Society of Arts Architecture Award in 1993.
-Smith also wrote several books on art for the publisher Dorling Kindersley and designed a selection of record sleeves.
+Smith also wrote several books on art for the publisher Dorling Kindersley and designed a selection of album covers.

 In an obituary in The Guardian, Ghislaine Kenyon described Smith as "the complete artist", and despite having had no formal art training, "he expressed himself playfully in words, music and visual arts, using myriad techniques and media."

 Biography

 Smith was born in 1949 in Harrow, London to Geoff Smith and Pat Smith (née Pearce).
 He attended Southend High School for Boys in Essex and studied English at Trinity Hall, Cambridge.
 Smith graduated in 1971, and in the 1970s and 1980s, he freelanced in London, where he taught English at the Cambridge School of English and lectured at the Chelsea School of Art.

-During this period, Smith also designed and illustrated record sleeves for several bands and musicians, including experimental rock group Henry Cow, and new wave band Heaven 17.
+During this period, Smith also designed and illustrated album covers for several bands and musicians, including experimental rock group Henry Cow, and new wave band Heaven 17.
 Smith had met some of the members of Henry Cow at Cambridge, and joined the group at concerts as a performance artist in the early 1970s, miming with glove puppets, ironing, and reading "short passages of discontinuous text" during breaks in the music.
 He then went on to produce his distinctive "paint sock" cover art work for Henry Cow's first three albums.
 Smith created them with a pastry bag that he used to squeeze out long strips of acrylic paint, which, once dry, he wove together to produce the socks.

 In 1971, Smith married Catriona Hermon, a fellow student at Cambridge.
 He illustrated two of her children's books, The Long Slide (1977) and The Long Dive (1978), and won two awards in 1978 for his work in The Long Slide.
 Kenyon said the illustrations "are lovely early examples of Ray's precise, whimsical style."
 Smith went on to write and illustrate a children's book of his own, Jacko's Play (1980), followed by a series of DK art books between 1984 and 1995.
 One of them, The Artist's Handbook (1987) had its fourth edition published in 2008.
 Smith also served as consulting editor for DK's Art School series.

 Smith explored several art forms, including sculpture, painting and portrait photography, and he exhibited his work widely.
 He was self-employed and much of his output was commissioned.
 Among Smith's many commissions were a ceramic tile painting spanning three floors at St. Mary's Hospital on the Isle of Wight, two stone and steel sculptures for the Leeds Development Agency at Quarry Hill, Leeds in 1994, and a portrait of archaeologist Colin Renfrew in 2000.